Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: The Hubble Constant

 \section{The Hubble Constant}

-The ultimate test of whether fast-declining SNe~Ia can be employed to obtain precise cosmological distances is to use these events to measure the Hubble constant, and then to compare the results with values obtained from samples of normal SNe~Ia.
-In this section, we use the CSP Hubble Flow fast-decliners (\S\ref{sec:sample_CSP}) in combination with the IR~SBF calibrators (\S\ref{sec:sample_calibrators}) to derive estimates of the Hubble constant via the standard \citet{tripp98} method.
+The ultimate test of whether fast-declining SNe~Ia can be employed to measure cosmological distances is to use these events to estimate the Hubble constant, and then to compare the results with values obtained from samples of normal SNe~Ia.
+In this section, we use the CSP Hubble Flow fast-decliners (\S\ref{sec:sample_CSP}) in combination with the IR~SBF calibrators (\S\ref{sec:sample_calibrators}) to infer values of the Hubble constant via the standard \citet{tripp98} method.
 In addition, we introduce a second method based solely on the strong correlation between absolute magnitude and the observed ($B_{max} - V_{max}$) pseudocolor highlighted in \S\ref{sec:M_vs_BV}.
 We choose to use the IR~SBF technique for calibration since it offers the largest number of uniform distance measurements to fast decliners.
+The Python notebooks used to calculate the Hubble constant in the section are available at GitHub (see Footnote~\ref{footnote4}).